Towards Browser Controls to Protect Cookies from Malicious Extensions: On the Extent of Extension Threats

 \subsection{Manipulating Cookies via Extension APIs}

-To illustrate the practical threats extensions pose to cookies, we implemented three test extensions targeting different extension APIs and tested them in Chrome.
-Each test extension was built in both manifest versions (V2 and V3), when applicable.
+To illustrate the practical threats extensions pose to cookies, we implemented three test extensions targeting different extension APIs.
+Each extension was tested in Chrome against test accounts on several websites.
+Each test extension was built with both V2 and V3 manifest versions, when applicable.
+V2 extensions were recently deprecated in Chrome \cite{Li_2023}, however, at the time of testing they were still supported and V2 maintains support in other browsers \cite{Sullivan_2024}.
 We specifically target the \texttt{Cookies}, \texttt{WebRequest}, and \texttt{DeclarativeNetRequest} APIs, as they allow interaction with cookies.
 The \texttt{Cookies} API allows extensions to get, set, remove, and be notified of changes to cookies within the browser \cite{Chrome_cookie_api}.
 The cookies accessible to an extension are limited to those of websites it has permission to run on.
 Nonetheless, an extension can have permission to run on all websites (which is not uncommon).
 The \texttt{WebRequest} API allows extensions to view network traffic mid-processing \cite{chrome_web_req_2024}.
 As such, it allows extensions to access HTTP headers, including cookie headers.
-The \texttt{WebRequest} API can also be extended with the \texttt{WebRequestBlocking} permission to allow extensions to pause the execution of network events and edit request headers.
+The \texttt{WebRequest} API can also be extended with the \texttt{WebRequestBlocking} permission to allow extensions to pause the execution of network events and edit request headers as well.
 Finally, the \texttt{DeclarativeNetRequest} API also allows extensions to modify network requests \cite{chrome_dec_2024, mdn_dec_net_2024}.
 However, unlike \texttt{WebRequest}, \texttt{DeclarativeNetRequest} cannot view the contents of the request.
 Each test extension targeted a single API as follows:

 \begin{myitemize}